alexvallcorba/Cool-and-Wonderful-Guide-to-the-World/README.md

 -Append new data and img.

--Style with CSS landing page.
+-Style with advance CSS.

+-create a subscription form and pop up window for  user's name and email.

 -Create link and pop up window for Google Maps location of the place.